summerscope/summerchildr/README.md

     R -e "devtools::install_github('summerscope/summer-child-r', force = TRUE); library(summerchildr); runSummerChildApp()"

-Click on the `http` link that appears in the terminal.
+Then simply copy and paste the `http` link that appears in the terminal into a browser.

 ## FAQ: If you’re having issues with R packages installation